Iron and Zinc: Can You Take Them Together?

 Should I take them with food or on an empty stomach?

-Iron is often absorbed best on an empty stomach, but many people need food to avoid nausea or stomach pain.
-If you cannot separate iron and zinc, taking them with food may be easier on the stomach, though spacing them apart is still preferred.
+Iron is often absorbed best on an empty stomach, but many people need food to avoid nausea.
+Importantly, taking iron and zinc with a meal also reduces the competition between them.
+If you cannot space the doses, taking them with food is a reasonable compromise.

 Key takeaways

-• This interaction is usually moderate: not an emergency, but it can make supplements less effective.
+• This interaction is moderate — not an emergency, but it can quietly make supplements less effective.

-• If stomach upset is a problem, taking them with food may help, but spacing is still best.
+• If stomach upset is a problem, taking iron with food is acceptable; food also softens the competition with zinc.

-• Check labels on multivitamins, prenatal vitamins, and ZMA supplements so you do not accidentally stack doses.
+• Check labels on multivitamins, prenatals, and ZMA supplements so you do not accidentally stack doses.

-• If you are treating iron deficiency anemia or zinc deficiency, ask a clinician or pharmacist to help optimize your schedule.
+• If you are treating iron deficiency anemia or zinc deficiency, ask your doctor or pharmacist to help optimize your schedule.

 Disclaimer: This article is for informational purposes only and is not a substitute for professional medical advice.
 Always consult your healthcare provider before making changes to your supplement or medication routine.
 Pilora does not diagnose, treat, cure, or prevent any disease.